 Aftercare means written instructions given to the client, specific to the body art procedure(s) rendered, about caring for the body art and surrounding area, including information about when to seek medical treatment, if necessary.

 Applicant means any person who applies to the Board of Health for either a body art establishment permit or practitioner permit.

+Apprentice means a person who has completed the minimum education requirements of these regulations but has not met the training requirement and is engaged in learning and practicing body art at a body art establishment under the supervision of a fully licensed body art practitioner within the City.

 Autoclave means an apparatus for sterilization utilizing steam pressure at a specific temperature over a period of time.